louischatriot/nedb/README.md

 I needed to store data from another project ([https://github.com/louischatriot/braindead-ci](Braindead CI)).
 I needed the datastore to be standalone (i.e. no dependency except other Node modules) so that people can install the software using a simple `npm install`.
 I couldn't find one without bugs and a clean API so I made this one.

 ## Installation, tests
 It will be published as an npm module once it is finished.
 To launch tests: `npm test`.
-You

 ## Performance
 ### Speed